jshook/perfscripts/README.md

 ------------

 - [fio](https://github.com/axboe/fio) (could be in the Linux repository as well)
-- On RHEL/Centos systems: `yum install fio`
+	- Tested with fio 3.1 installed on CentOS 7.4: `yum install fio`
+ 	- **The UI will not work with fio 2.x JSON output**

 Usage
 ----